Third Scutari-Ottoman War: Aftermath

 The surrender and capitulation of Mustafa Pasha Bushati brought an end to the Pashalik of Scutari.
 Soon afterward, however, Reşid Mehmed Pasha marched against the Bosniaks to suppress their uprising under Husein Gradaščević, despite having previously accepted their demands after the Battle of Shtime.
 In 1832, after the suppression of the uprising, Miloš Obrenović, who had previously provided financial support to Mustafa Pasha Bushati and had been his ally, infuriated by the defeat of Mustafa Pasha Bushati, ordered that every Albanian in Serbia be beaten for failing to fight for their freedom alongside Bushatli.
 He also decreed the expulsion of Muslims, who were predominantly Albanians.
 During the uprising, Mustafa Pasha Bushatli had offered the Sanjak of Niš to Serbia in exchange for its participation in the war, but that support never materialized.

 After breaking the power of the separatist feudal lords in Albania, the Sublime Porte did not restore the decaying timar system, which by then had fallen into disuse throughout the Ottoman Empire.
 Instead, in 1832, it officially abolished the system through a legislative act, marking the formal end of the military-feudal regime that had been established in Albania four centuries earlier.
 In place of the military-feudal administration, Istanbul began introducing a regular state bureaucracy in Albania.
 However, this new administration quickly provoked opposition from the surviving Albanian feudal rulers, who had escaped Reşid Mehmed Pasha’s campaigns of extermination and now viewed these reforms as the final blow to their independent power.
 Meanwhile, many of the new officials appointed to key administrative posts engaged in corruption and speculation, deepening popular resentment.
 As a result, shortly after the establishment of the Ottoman state administration, a series of peasant uprisings erupted across Albania.
 These revolts were led by local chieftains such as Zylyftar Poda, Tafil Buzi, and Zenel Gjoleka, as well as by urban citizens under the leadership of esnaf-affiliated figures like Hamza Kazazi and Haxhi Idrizi.
 All of these rebellions, however, were eventually suppressed.
+Meanwhile in Kosovo and Macedonia, rebels allied to the Bushatis, achieved significant successes against the Gjinolli family and Hevzi Pasha of Skopje.
+During these uprisings in Llap and Gollak, Albanian rebels allied with Mustafa Pasha Bushati managed to defeat a large army led by Yashar Pasha Gjinolli in 1832.
+Meanwhile in Karadak, following news of the betrayal of Hevzi Pasha, more than 4,000 Albanian Muslim rebels—also allied with Mustafa Pasha Bushati—invaded the Kumanovo region, where they killed, slaughtered, and plundered Christian settlements, forcing thousands of Slavic Christians to flee.
+Hevzi Pasha of Skopje barely managed to drive the rebels out of the area, and it took considerable effort to fully subdue them.

 Mustafa Pasha Bushati was later reinstated as an Ottoman official and served as governor of the Ankara Eyalet, the Herzegovina Eyalet, and Medina, positions he held until his death in 1860.